 Social media is a useful tool that CEOs should keep at the top of their arsenal, but often don’t.
-Another study found that a staggering 68 percent of CEOs have no social presence on Twitter, Facebook, LinkedIn or Google Plus.
-In the digital age, leaders who are disconnected from their company are running out of excuses.

 “In today’s social world, there are so many ways to effectively communicate with your employees beyond the typical company meeting,” said Josh James, founder and CEO of Domo in a post about CEOs and social media.
 “If you’re not leveraging multiple channels to get your message across and instill vision, you’re missing an opportunity to connect with your employees and drive the business forward.”

 When business leaders use social media to craft a message, employees get a direct view into what matters to their CEO.
 For example, James tells a story in which he casually tweeted about a feature he liked about another product.
 While in a meeting with Domo’s engineers two weeks later, he was surprised to see that the particular feature he mentioned had been built into the product.
 The engineer had seen James’ tweet and immediately starting working to improve the product.
 This kind of seamless communication is exactly what a CEO should aim to achieve across multiple channels.

 2. Communicate culture and instill motivation